-Liz is a singer-songwriter, caterer and psychotherapist.
-She started singing at the age of 9 with the New York City Opera and the Metropolitan Opera companies.
-She has toured internationally as a classical and jazz singer.
-She spent many years living in the Findhorn Community in Scotland where she started writing music, managed a theater, cooked for guests and community members, and led workshops in this multi-faith setting.
+Liz is our main caterer and is a psychotherapist.
+She spent many years living in the Findhorn Community in Scotland where managed a theater, cooked for guests and community members, and led workshops in this multi-faith setting.
 Her passion for food and health has led her to study and explore various cuisines including vegetarian, vegan, raw, gluten-free, and macrobiotic at the Kushi Institute in Massachusetts.
 Now, she simply prefers organic, whole-food cooking that tastes delicious.
-As a psychotherapist, she works with adults dealing with depression, anxiety, relationship problems, life transitions, and/or trauma.
-She holds a Masters of Science in Clinical Psychology from Antioch University New England, where she is currently pursuing her doctorate.
+Asa psychotherapist, she works with adults dealing with depression, anxiety, relationship problems, life transitions, and/or trauma.
+She holds a Masters of Science degree in Clinical Psychology from Antioch University, New England, where she is currently completing here doctorate.

 Nancy Tusinski, Spiritual Director